-Data for each sampling location can be found in the 2017 site Data Appendix that accompanies document.
+Data for each sampling location can be found in the 2018 Site Data Appendix that accompanies this document.

-Although the streams of Salt Lake County all have unique characteristics and differing results, there are some watershed-wide patterns that have been observed.
-2017 was a slightly above average year regarding snowpack, which increased flows in the higher elevation subwatersheds for one to two months.
-After snowmelt runoff, high summer air temperatures settled in and baseflow levels were quickly reached.
-This can be seen in the bacteria and field parameters data with dilution of parameters during runoff and increases in stream temperature once baseflow is reached.
-The most apparent trend is a decrease in stream function as soon as streams meet urban areas.
+Although the streams of Salt Lake County have unique characteristics and different water quality issues, there are some watershed-wide patterns that have been observed.
+Snowpack in 2018 was very low compared to average snowfall.
+In the subwatersheds with the largest snow reserve (Big and Little Cottonwood Canyons) peak flows were less than half of the 2017 water year.
+This led to elevated flows in the higher elevation subwatersheds for 1-2 months.
+After snowmelt runoff high summer air temperatures settled in and baseflow levels were quickly reached.
+This can be seen in the bacteria and field parameters with dilution of parameters during runoff and increases in stream temperature once baseflow is reached.
+The most apparent trend is a decrease in stream function as soon as the river meets urbanization.
 This loss in function is seen in both stream stability and ecosystem health.
 Stream stability shows a reduction of stable channel types and negative stability scores in urban areas.
 Ecosystem heath is shown with the rapid decline in macroinvertebrate scores in all urban areas.
-Even in the urban sections that are still are steep and confined with little change in field parameter values, macroinvertebrate scores indicate loss of ecosystem health.
-This could be related to the increase in urbanization, storm water runoff, and channel over-widening, as well as a reduction of sinuosity, floodplains, and canopy cover.
-Another common watershed-wide trend is the relationship between intermittent flow and negative scores on all data collected.
-There are stream channels that are naturally dry seasonally and some where this occurs because of management practices.
+Even in the urban sections that are still are steep and confined with little change in field parameter values, macroinvertebrate scores are poor.
+This could be related to the increase in urbanization, storm water runoff, channel over-widening and reduction of sinuosity, floodplains and canopy cover.
+Another common watershed wide trend is the relationship between intermittent flow and negative scores on all data collected.
+There are channels that are naturally dry seasonally and some where this occurs because of management practices.
 In both cases low scores are achieved for both macroinvertebrates (if data can be collected) and stream stability.
 Specifically, Big Cottonwood Creek and Little Cottonwood Creek could benefit from the addition of baseflow year-round by changing water management practices.
+Salt Lake County Watershed Planning and Restoration promotes a low-tech, process-based restoration strategy for impaired headwater streams.
+Preservation of natural habitat, especially riparian communities, should be considered on all projects that border waterways in Salt Lake County.
+Data indicating an impacted waterbody is often the result of ongoing issues and are very difficult to reverse.